-After looking at all of your options make a decision that fits your life.
+After looking at all your options make a decision that fits your life.
 Not your neighbor’s life or the financial guru on TV – but your life.
 Once you have made your choice jump in and start investing.

 Characteristics of Investing in Individual Stocks

-- Fun to actively learn and invest – stocks can be more engaging to the investor who wants lots of involvement
+- Fun to actively learn and invest – stocks can be more engaging to the investor who wants lots of involvement.

 - You need more money to invest to achieve diversification.

-Think of it as a type of co-op everyone piles their money together for a better outcome for everyone.
-They make money by charging you a management fee every year.
+Think of it as a type of co-op.
+Everyone piles their money together for a better outcome for everyone.
+The mutual fund makes money by charging you a management fee every year.

 Characteristics of Investing in Mutual Funds